-Christine received a certification in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and is trained to treat single and complex trauma exposures.
-She also has training in Cognitive Processing Therapy (CPT) to help clients evaluate and change the upsetting thoughts that they experience after a trauma.
+Christine received a certification in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and is trained to treat single and complex trauma exposures in children and adolescents.
+She also has training in Cognitive Processing Therapy (CPT) to help adult clients evaluate and change the “stuck” thoughts that they experience after a trauma.
 Christine believes that helping client change their thoughts, they can also change how they feel.
-Christine also has experience with treating individuals presenting with high risk behaviors such as tension-reduction behaviors and non-suicidal self-injury by utilizing a DBT-informed approach.
+Christine also has experience with treating individuals presenting with high risk behaviors such as tension-reduction behaviors and non-suicidal self-injury by utilizing a Dialectical Behavior Therapy-informed approach.
 She has also received training to implement Exposure Response Prevention Therapy, a type of Cognitive Behavioral Therapy, to treat symptoms of Obsessive Compulsive Disorder.

 Christine has a passion for working with younger children in therapy and utilizes non-directive therapy approaches including, but not limited to, play therapy and sand tray.
-She is trained to provide Parent-Child Interaction Therapy (PCIT), an evidence-based treatment for young children with behavioral problems.
-She is certified in this treatment modality through PCIT International.
-Christine collaborated with other trauma therapists in developing a Yoga-Based Psychotherapy Group protocol.
+She is also a certified provider of Parent-Child Interaction Therapy (PCIT) through PCIT, International, an evidence-based treatment for young children with behavioral problems.
+While at Kennedy Krieger, Christine collaborated with other trauma therapists in developing a Yoga-Based Psychotherapy Group protocol.
 This protocol was designed to increase self-awareness promote emotional and behavioral regulation and pro-social behaviors in children.
 She has adapted this protocol in her work with individuals and families.

 Christine truly believes in meeting each client where they are and supporting them to identify realistic goals in order to treat their symptoms.
 She utilizes a strengths-based perspective in her work and approaches each therapeutic relationship with her clients as collaborative.